Bone marrow aspirations and biopsies are performed to examine bone marrow, the spongy liquid part of the bone where blood cells are made.

-If your child is drowsy, the injected anesthetic may sting a bit for a minute or two and he or she might also feel the pressure of the biopsy needle pushing in.
-Some kids feel a quick sharp cramp as the liquid bone marrow is withdrawn for the aspiration or as the sample of bone marrow is removed for the biopsy.
+If you're drowsy, the injected anesthetic might sting a bit for a minute or two and you might also feel the pressure of the biopsy needle pushing in.
+Some people feel a quick sharp cramp as the liquid bone marrow is withdrawn for the aspiration or as the sample of bone marrow is removed for the biopsy.
 This cramp only lasts for a few seconds.
-In many cases, sedation is to put children into a deep sleep so they won't feel anything.
+In many cases, sedation is used to put patients into a deep sleep so they won't feel anything.

-Depending on the doctor's recommendations, your child might have to lie down for a while after the procedure.
-If sedated, your child may need a few hours to rest and to allow the medications to wear off.
+Depending on the doctor's recommendations, you might have to lie down for a while after the procedure.
+If sedated, you may need a few hours to rest and to allow the medications to wear off.